Security & reliability

 A trail you can read back

-Every meaningful action — an upload, a move, a share, a deletion — leaves a record, so a year later the question of who did what, and when, has an answer rather than a shrug.
+Every meaningful action — an upload, a move, a share, a deletion — leaves a record, so a year later the question of who did what, and when, has an answer instead of a shrug.
 And nothing is lost to a slip of the hand: anything deleted, file or folder, moves to a recoverable trash and can be restored for thirty days before it is purged for good.

 Privacy and GDPR